Exploring Historic St. John's Newfoundland

 View from the top of hill over harbour and city.

 We thoroughly enjoyed ourselves, but by around 3:30 we decided we should probably head back to MUN to check in.
-After the climb back up to the top of Signal Hill (during which we realized that the local residents are in better shape than us), and the more leisurely stroll down again we were feeling rather warm, so we stopped at the Battery Cafe for some homemade rhubarb lemonade.
-It was delicious, and the little cafe seemed to offer many yummy sounding treats, as well as live music on Saturday nights.
-Despite our exhaustion we were very tempted to spend our evening there and hear the talents of local musicians.
+After the climb back up to the top of Signal Hill (during which we realized that the local residents were in better shape than us), and the more leisurely stroll down again we were feeling rather warm, so we stopped at the Battery Cafe for some homemade rhubarb lemonade.
+It was delicious, and the little cafe seemed to offer many yummy-sounding treats, as well as live music on Saturday nights.
+Despite our exhaustion, we were very tempted to spend our evening there and hear the talents of local musicians.
 However, despite the excitement, 30+ hours without sleep was catching up on us.

 Thus fortified, we continued our climb back to MUN.
 When we were checked in we discovered we had an airy and bright residence room, with a lovely soft bed.